stl314159/functest/README.md

-# functest
-Python kubeless function test

-Test webhook
+This is an example showing how to deploy a kubeless function as part of the Rancher pipeline CICD.